tjcarney89/swift-Overwatch-lab-ios-0217/README.md

 The first should be named `image` of type `UIImage`.
 You should call on the `produceButtonImage()` function here and return that value.

 The second read-only computed property should be called `profileImage` of type `UIImage` and it should return the value returned by a call to the `produceProfileImage()` method.

+---

+Create a `Game.swift` file.

+In this file, you should create a `Game` struct.
+In your implementation of this struct, it should have the following stored properties (all variables):
+* `offenseCharacters` of type [`Hero`], assigning an empty array as its default value.
+* `defenseCharacters` of type [`Hero`], assigning an empty array as its default value.
+* `supportCharacters` of type [`Hero`], assigning an empty array as its default value.
+* `tankCharacters` of type [`Hero`], assigning an empty array as its default value.
+* `heroType` of type `HeroType` with a default value of `.offense`

+Next you should create an extension on the `Game` struct and provide the following function.

+The function you should implement in the extension should be called `createAllHeroes()`.
+It takes in no arguments and returns nothing.
+It should also be marked as `mutating` because in your implementation, we will be mutating stored properties on `self`.

+Ultimately this function needs to create instances of every single character.

+Here's the tools you have available to you (tools that you implemented above).

+`HeroType.alltypes` should return back to you an array of all the types of heroes.

+`HeroName.heroes(with:)` takes in as an argument an instance of type `HeroType` which will return back an array of all the hero names of type `HeroName` for that particular `HeroType`.

+In creating an instance of `Hero`, it takes in as an argument through its initializer an instance of `HeroName`.

+You should create every hero (instances of `Hero`) and after creating them, appending them to the correct array.

+The arrays we have to work with on this type are `offenseCharacters`, `defenseCharacters`, `tankCharacters` and `supportCharacters` so make sure you're appending the `Hero` instance to the correct array based upon their type.

+After you're done implementing this function.
+Create an `init()` function.
+In that `init()` function you should call on the `createAllHeroes()` function you just implemented.

+Now you should create another function called `heroesForType()` which takes in no arguments and returns back [`Hero`].
+In your implementation of this function you should switch on `heroType` (the stored property available to `self`) and for each case return the appropriate array.
+If the case is `.offense` you should return `offenseCharacters` and so on.

+After implementing this function, head back up to the top of the fle and create a read-only computed property called `heroes` of type [`Hero`].
+It should call on the `heroesForType()` function you just implemented and return the value returned by a call to that function.

+# This concludes Part I

+# Part II has you implementing the UI.